-TYPE I - Critical FPL Facilities - Facilities determined by the Distribution Planning & Reliability Department or Transmission Operations and Planning Operation which are considered to be critical to FPL operations during capacity shortfalls or other system emergency conditions.
+TYPE I - Critical FPL Facilities - Facilities determined by System Operations, Power Generation, Customer Service and Emergency Preparedness which are considered to be critical to FPL operations during capacity shortfalls or other system emergency conditions.
 For example: The System Control Center, Dispatch Offices and Gas Compressor Stations.